Marge Schott: Other incidents

-In 1995 Schott famously announced in the middle of the season that manager Davey Johnson would not return, regardless of how well the Reds did.
+In 1995, Schott famously announced in the middle of the season that manager Davey Johnson would not return, regardless of how well the Reds did.
 By all accounts, this was because of a personality clash between Johnson and Schott.
 Most notably, Schott did not approve of Johnson living with his fiancée before they were married later in the year.
-The Reds won the division (before losing the National League Championship Series to the Atlanta Braves, 4 games to 0), and Johnson was fired anyway.
+The Reds won the division and made it all the way to the National League Championship Series, where they were swept by the eventual World Series champion Atlanta Braves, and Johnson was still fired.
+The Reds' 1995 NLDS win over the Los Angeles Dodgers in that same postseason remains their most recent postseason series win to date, as the Reds have made the postseason five additional times since 1995, only to be eliminated in the first round on each occasion.

-The Reds traditionally played the first game of the season at home.
+Being Major League Baseball's oldest franchise, the Reds traditionally play the first game of the season at home.
 On April 1, 1996, they played the Montreal Expos.
 The weather was cold and blustery and it had snowed earlier in the day.
 Shortly after the game started, home plate umpire John McSherry called a time out and motioned towards the Reds dugout, it was later presumed, for medical attention.
 After taking just a few steps, McSherry collapsed and fell to the artificial turf face first.
 Attempts to resuscitate McSherry failed and he was pronounced dead on arrival at University Hospital about an hour later.
 The other umpires decided to postpone the game until the next day.
 Video showed Schott visibly upset that the game was to be postponed; reportedly she groused, "Snow this morning and now this.
 I don't believe it.
 I feel cheated.
 This isn't supposed to happen to us, not in Cincinnati.
 This is our history, our tradition, our team.
 Nobody feels worse than me."
-Schott later insisted that she was standing up for the fans, though critics saw her comments as insensitive.
-Schott reportedly offended major league umpires in general—and members of McSherry's crew in particular—by regifting a bouquet of flowers given to her, adding a sympathy note, and sending it to the funeral home.
+Schott later insisted that she was standing up for the fans, though critics saw her comments as highly insensitive and grossly inappropriate.
 During the team's next homestand, Schott attempted to smooth over her feud with the umpires by apologizing to the crew—despite none of them having been in attendance at the game in question—only to have them refuse the gesture.

-On an airplane, Schott was allegedly approached by a woman who introduced herself as Edd Roush's granddaughter.
+At an unknown time on an airplane, Schott was allegedly approached by a woman who introduced herself as Edd Roush's granddaughter.
 Schott then replied, "That's nice hon, what business is he in?"
 Roush is a Hall of Fame center fielder who had many of his greatest years with the Reds.
 The New York Times later dubbed her "Baseball's Big Red Headache", and Sports Illustrated would dub her as a "Red Menace".